Skip to content

 Override defaults via build.env file

 By utilizing the build.env capability, you can easily change some default behaviors of the CLI.
 In the binbash Leverage™ Ref Architecture you will find the following build.env example as an example.
-This allows you to specify several configurations for the CLI, such as the Leverage-Toolbox-Image you want to use, ensuring that you are using the latest version or a specific version that you prefer based on your compatibility requirements.
-This helps you avoid compatibility issues and ensures that your infrastructure deployments go smoothly.
+This allows you to specify several configurations for the CLI, such as the project short name that is injected throughout the codebase.

 build.env file format